-In order to grow crops as much as possible, unfortunately, the farmers have overused not only water resources but also chemical fertilizer and pesticides.
-Contamination of groundwater is observed along the wadis where agriculture activity is conducted.
-The Government of Yemen has sanctioned the prohibition on use of some pesticides and fertilizers which might be one of the sources of groundwater pollution; however storage and disposal of livestock waste on land is also other pollution source effect widely the groundwater quality.
+In order to grow crops as much as possible, unfortunately, the farmers have overused not only water resources, but also chemical fertilizer and pesticides; as a result, contamination of groundwater is observed along wadis where agriculture activity is conducted.
+The Government of Yemen has prohibited the use of some pesticides and fertilizers that can cause not only adverse impact on nature, but also to human live.
+However, since agriculture is considered the main economic activity in the Basin, and farmers are intent to protect their assets and incomes, farmers are using fertilizer and pesticides in an uncontrolled and unregulated manner, unaware of risk caused by these chemicals.
+Fertilizers and pesticides might be one of the sources of groundwater pollution; however storage and disposal of livestock waste on land is yet another pollution source that widely effects the groundwater quality

-Approaches to increase the awareness of farmers concerning the risks caused by over use of pesticides and fertilizers and also utilization of illegal chemicals is needed.
+Approaches to increase the awareness among farmers, concerning the risks caused by over-use of pesticides and fertilizers, as well as the utilization of illegal chemicals, is needed.
+They should be aware that that they are not only exposing water resources to danger, but also endangering consumers and most important, the lives of them and their families.

-Considering the situation, the Integrated Pest Management Plan for Grapes and Qat has been already launched by SBWMP in cooperation with the General Department for Plant Protection.
+Considering this situation, the Integrated Pest Management Plan for Grapes and Qat has already been launched by SBWMP, in cooperation with the General Department for Plant Protection.